BYRIO/krita-webdoc-zh/user_manual/getting_started/navigation.rst

 --------
 .. image:: /images/en/Krita_Toolbar.png

-Toolbars are where some of the important actions and menu's are placed so that they are readily and quickly available for the artist while painting.
+Toolbars are where some of the important actions and menus are placed so that they are readily and quickly available for the artist while painting.

 You can learn more about the Krita Toolbars and how to configure them in over in the Toolbars section of the manual.
 Putting these to effective use can really speed up the Artist's workflow, especially for users of Tablet-Monitors and Tablet-PCs.